 The Louise W. and Edmund J. Kahn Liberal Arts Institute supports collaborative research among Smith and Five College faculty, Smith students, and visiting scholars without regard to the traditional boundaries of departments, programs and academic divisions.
 Each year the institute supports long- and short-term projects that are proposed, planned and organized by members of the Smith College faculty.

-Thursday, May 10, 5 p.m., Seelye 106
+Thursday, March 2, 5 p.m., Seelye 106

 A Kahn lecture by Theoretical Physicist Boris Kayser

 Neutrinos are everywhere.
 They are tiny parrticles of matter, like the ones of which we and all the everyday objects around us are made, but a billion times more abundant.
 This lecture, by pre-eminent neutrino physicist Boris Kayser, will introduce the neutrinos and describe their nature and exotic behavior.
 "If there were no neutrinos, the sun and stars would not shine," Kayser has said.
 "There would be no energy from the sun to keep us warm, no atoms more complicated than hydrogen, no carbon, no oxygen, no water, no us."